Last Updated on August 19, 2019 by Michael

 Afterwards we wanted to keep the thrill going even longer but Chris made us give back the helmet and goggles.
 The experience helped us capture the thrill that the early aviators had in their flying machines.
 A few days later we were flying from Christchurch to Sydney inside a pressurized cabin eating salted peanuts.
 As we flew over the New Zealand mountains we looked out the window and wondered where Red Cat was flying today.

-If you’re ever in New Zealand, which we highly recommend, here’s the link for Red Cat Scenic Flights.
+If you’re ever in New Zealand, we highly recommend Red Cat Scenic Flights.

 Click the link for more on our visit to New Zealand.